awsdocs/aws-step-functions-developer-guide/doc_source/input-output-inputpath-params.md

 "InputPath": "$.dataset2",
 ```

-With the previous `InputPath`, the JSON that is passed as the input is the following\.
+With the previous `InputPath`, the following is the JSON that is passed as the input\.

 ```
 {